 Allcase® Batch Integral Quench Furnaces are installed around the world to heat treat a wide range of components from small fasteners to large, heavy castings.
 With continued advances in process control, energy efficiency and automation, the Allcase remains the most respected furnace in the industry.

-Surface designed the first ever batch integral quench furnace – the Allcase – over 65 years ago.
+Surface designed the first ever batch integral quench furnace, the Allcase, 70 years ago.

-Reliable, repeatable and rugged performance controls and automation available in 6 standard effective work sizes and 4 different configurations, an Allcase line can be fully automated with companion equipment to process loads from start to finish.
+Reliable, repeatable and rugged performance controls and automation available in six (6) standard effective work sizes and four (4) different configurations, an Allcase line can be fully automated with companion equipment to process loads from start to finish.

 Allcase Batch Integral Quench Furnaces provide heat treaters value through greater process control, higher production and consistent results.
 The efficient gas heated units can be equipped with either bung mounted vertical “U” tubes or rear mounted horizontal Trident® tubes.
-Electrically heated units using Surface’s patented Proelectric®...Read More >
+Electrically heated units using Surface’s patented Proelectric® heating...Read More >